aleksbako/ztl_country_case/README.md

 # ZTL Country Case Project

-This is a demo Spring Boot application that consumes a public API and exposes REST endpoints.
+This is a demo Spring Boot application that consumes a public API and exposes REST endpoints for country and currency data..

 ## Table of Contents
 - [Requirements](#requirements)